-- 1) Review: A subject overview presents developments and concepts of a topic field to readers and covers relating references.
-The Editorial Board may sometimes invite scientists to write a review article. - 2) Minireview: A compact review of findings and ideas in a topic field rather than a summary or reference list.
-It may also be commissioned from the Editorial Board. - 3) Original (full-length paper): The study, results, and theory of original research. - 4) Note: An alternative to the original full-length paper for describing smaller but concentrated pieces of not preliminary findings but completed research work. - 5) Communication: A concise and definitive paper reporting new findings and theories that deserve rapid publication.
-This also includes scientific opinions and perspectives. - 6) Editorial: Communications and Information from the Editors-in-Chief and Editorial Board of the journal or the Society.
+1) Review: A subject overview presents developments and concepts of a topic field to readers and covers relating references.
+The Editorial Board may sometimes invite scientists to write a review article.
+To encourage submissions, papers accepted for publication will be treated as invited papers.

+2) Minireview: A compact review of findings and ideas in a topic field rather than a summary or reference list.
+It may also be commissioned from the Editorial Board.
+To encourage submissions, papers accepted for publication will be treated as invited papers.

+3) Original (full-length paper): The study, results, and theory of original research.

+4) Note: An alternative to the original full-length paper for describing smaller but concentrated pieces of not preliminary findings but completed research work.

+5) Communication: A concise and definitive paper reporting new findings and theories that deserve rapid publication.
+This also includes scientific opinions and perspectives.

+6) Editorial: Communications and Information from the Editors-in-Chief and Editorial Board of the journal or the Society.